cakedoggg/haid-moderation-project/README.md

     }

 ```
 In Swift, the Card class is represented as two enumerations, each conforming to **CustomStringConvertible** protocol.
-In Swift, any type which conforms to **CustomStringConvertible** provides its own representation to be used when converting an instance to a string, meaning there is no need for toString() methods.
+In Swift, any type which conforms to **CustomStringConvertible** provides its own representation to be used when converting an instance to a string, meaning there is no need for toString() methods, and an instance variable **description** is used instead.
 Below is the Card class's use of this protocol:
 ```Swift
 var description: String{
         switch thevalue{